Documentation / Connectivity

 Connectivity

-You can and should throttle the connection to make the connectivity slower to make it easier to catch regressions.
-If you don’t do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flaky internet connection
+You can and should throttle the connection to make the connectivity slower, which makes it easier to catch regressions.
+If you don't, your tests will run with different connectivity profiles and any regressions/improvements you see may just be caused by your server's flaky internet connection.

-The best way to do that is to use our connectivity engine Throttle, setup a network bridge in Docker, use Humble the Raspberry Pi WiFi network link conditioner if you test with mobile phones.
+The best way to do that is to use our connectivity engine Throttle, set up a network bridge in Docker, or use Humble (the Raspberry Pi WiFi network link conditioner) if you test with mobile phones.

 Throttle uses tc on Linux and pfctl on Mac to change the connectivity.
-Throttle will need sudo rights for the user running sitespeed.io to work.
+Throttle needs sudo rights for the user running sitespeed.io to work.

-To use throttle, use set the connectivity engine by --connectivity.engine throttle.
+To use Throttle, set the connectivity engine with --connectivity.engine throttle.

 browsertime --connectivity.engine throttle -c cable https://www.sitespeed.io/